SunnyYeahBoiii/Ping_Pong_Remake/README.md

 # Ping_Pong_Remake

-This is a small project of mine in remaking the original game Ping Pong to approach game-dev
+- This is a small project of mine to remake the original game Ping Pong as an approach to game-development.